piotrk32/auction_service/README.md

 - Spring Security with OAuth2 for authentication
 - JPA/Hibernate for database interaction
 - PostgreSQL as the relational database
-- Maven for project management and build automation
+- Gradle for project management and build automation

 ## Features